mc3826/IGME-110-Repo/my-listicle.md

 It would be a crime to leave out **VY1**.
 Her official hairpin and fan, and contest winner designs are beautiful.
 Her voice is absolutely gorgeous and her range is so broad.
 How can I talk about the VY's and not mention EZFG.
 Absolute icon that helped popularize them. *Cyber Thunder Cider* is definitely my favorite song out of their discography.
 The vocamash with Cyber Thunder Cider and Hurting for a Very Hurtful Pain is so good too (despite the mixing issues).
 Waiter, waiter!
 More VY1 originals please!

 ## ZOLA Project
 All three of them, I love.
 However, I like WIL the most. (can you tell I enjoy deeper voicebanks?)
-Heavy shout out to MioDioDaVinci for being THE **ZOLA Project** artist.
-They even got to do the demo for their V6 voicebanks!
-I forget about them a lot, but I hold a lot of love for them.
-They're very nostalgic to me.
+Also, MioDioDaVinci being THE **ZOLA Project** artist.
+He even got to do the demo for their V6 voicebanks!
+I forget about **ZOLA Project** sometimes, but I hold a lot of love for them.
+They're a nostalgic group to me.

 # Internet Co Ltd
 ## Gakupo